-Load is an amount which is paid by the investor to redeem the units from the Scheme.
+Exit Load is an amount which is paid by the investor to redeem the units from the Scheme.
+This amount is used by the AMC to pay commissions to the distributor and to take care of other marketing and selling expenses.
 Load amounts are variable and are subject to change from time to time.
 For the current applicable structure, please refer to the website of the AMC at www.assetmanagement.hsbc.co.in or may call at ISC or your distributor.